reactjs/react.dev/beta/src/content/apis/react/Component.md

 ### Migrating a component with lifecycle methods from a class to a function {/*migrating-a-component-with-lifecycle-methods-from-a-class-to-a-function*/}

-Suppose you're converting this component with lifecycle methods to a function:
+Suppose you're converting this `ChatRoom` class component with lifecycle methods to a function:

 <Sandpack>